sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_3_CORTEX_SEARCH_INTEGRATION_LIGHT.md

 **Question 3: Now Works! ✅**
 > "Sales revenue in book product lines"

+**💡 Check Response Metadata:**
+- Click **Response metadata** link to see how "book" was matched to "Books"

 **Question 4: Advanced Test ✅**
 > "Overall sales revenue in book and elec cat"

+**💡 Check Response Metadata:**
+- Click **Response metadata** link to view the `cortex_search_queries` section
+- See how "book" → "Books" and "elec cat" → "Electronics"

 **Expected behavior:**
 - "book" matches "Books"
 - "elec cat" matches "Electronics"
 - Uses `IN ('Books', 'Electronics')` (not LIKE)
+- Response metadata shows exact Cortex Search queries generated

 ---